-- 1. Short-term obligations (those with fixed maturity dates of up to 1 year from the date of issue), - 2.
-Tax-exempt obligations that you bought before May 1, 1993, - 3.
-U.S. savings bonds, and - 4.
-Certain installment obligations.
+- Short-term obligations (those with fixed maturity dates of up to 1 year from the date of issue), - Tax-exempt obligations that you bought before May 1, 1993, - U.S. savings bonds, and - Certain installment obligations.

-Market discount arises when the value of a debt obligation decreases after its issue date, generally because of an increase in interest rates.
+Market discount arises when the value of a debt obligation decreases after its issue date.
+Generally, this is due to an increase in interest rates.
 If you buy a bond on the secondary market, it may have market discount.